Implantation (embryology): Decidua throughout pregnancy

 After implantation the decidua remains, at least through the first trimester.
 However, its most prominent time is during the early stages of pregnancy, during implantation.
 Its function as a surrounding tissue is replaced by the definitive placenta.
 However, some elements of the decidualization remain throughout pregnancy.

 The compacta and spongiosa layers are still observable beneath the decidua in pregnancy.
 The glands of the spongiosa layer continue to secrete during the first trimester, when they degenerate.
 However, before that disappearance, some glands secrete unequally much.
 This phenomenon of hypersecretion is called the Arias-Stella phenomenon, after the pathologist Javier Arias-Stella.

-Adaptation of secretions
+Uterine glands

 Not only the lining of the uterus transforms, but the secretion from its glands changes.
 This change is induced by increased levels of progesterone from the corpus luteum.
 The target of the secretions is the embryoblast, and has several functions on it.

 Nourishment

 The embryo spends approximately 72 hours in the uterine cavity before implanting.
 In that time, it cannot receive nourishment directly from the blood of the mother, and must rely on secreted nutrients into the uterine cavity, e.g. iron and fat-soluble vitamins.